evelyndeathtrap/Concord-tm-final/README.md

 # Concord-tm-final
 everything else is a derivative, not compiled conventionally

-Patent rights to that, plus, surgicals belong to author.
+Patent rights to that, plus, surgicals belong to respective authors.

 ```c
 #include <stdio.h>